goosegoosegoosegoose/mhw-capstone/README.md

 - For frontend I used React for the UI and material-ui for the tables
   - react-router-dom for routing
   - react-bootstrap for most of the styling
-- I populated the local database with multiple get calls to the API and parsing abd inserting the data
+- I populated the local database with multiple get calls to the API, then parsing and inserting/updating the data

 ## Challenges:
 - Figuring out how to structure the database/how to populate it accordingly